maliMirkec/personal-website/site/index.md

       href: https://mentor.silvestar.codes/reads#newsletter
       title: Subscribe here ⇢
   - type: hero-beta
-    title: From the Portfolio
-    desc: >-
-      Here are the projects that I am most proud.
-Built with **WordPress**, **Shopify**, **Jekyll**, and **Hugo**, among others.
-  - type: cards-gamma
-    desc: Do you want to work with me?
-    cta:
-      title: See project ⇢
-    cta2:
-      href: /contact/
-      title: Hire me ⇢
-    cta3:
-      href: /portfolio/
-      title: Or see my portfolio ⇢
-    filter: portfolio
-    limit: 5
-  - type: hero-beta
     title: From Publications
     desc: >-
       Here are the posts that I wrote for some prominent publications.
 I wrote for **CSS Tricks**, **LogRocket**, and **Toptal**.